Securing Sessions in PHP

 Example Usage

-With the implementation now in place we can see the example in-practice.
-I have constructed a test environment which makes sure that the PHP configuration uses session files, stored in a relative directory.
+With the implementation now in place we can see the example in practice.
+I have constructed a test environment which ensures that the PHP configuration uses session files stored in a relative directory.
 In conjunction, we create a new session handler instance (passing in our encryption key) and register it with the PHP engine.

 $session = new SecureSessionHandler('cheese');